 Various strains of HPV spread through sexual contact and are associated with most cases of cervical cancer and oral cavity and oro- pharyngeal cancers

-Gardasil 9 is HPV vaccine approved by the U.S. Food and Drug Administration and can be used for both girls and boys.
+Gardasil 9 is an HPV vaccine approved by the U.S. Food and Drug Administration and can be used for both girls and boys.

 This vaccine can prevent most cases of cervical cancer and oral cancer if given before a girl or woman is exposed to the virus.
 In theory, vaccinating boys against the types of HPV associated with cancer might also help protect girls from the virus by possibly decreasing transmission.